 Vince Cianci asked the Planner to comment on creating lots without legal frontage.
-The Planner advised the current situation may be considered legal non-conforming to the provisions of the zoning by-law, and confirmed the severance of a legal noncomplying parcel was possible.
+The Planner advised the current situation may be considered legal non-conforming to the provisions of the zoning by-law, and confirmed the severance of a legal non-complying parcel was possible.

 Robert Kitowski was of the opinion that access of the City owned property abutting Railway Street would provide sufficient legal access, in addition an easement across the lot retained would satisfy access on both lots.
+The City Planner reminded the Committee that Degagne Motors, the lot retained has frontage on Gould Road.
+Could Degagne Motors have frontage on Gould.